Central nervous system: Diencephalon

 The two structures of the diencephalon worth noting are the thalamus and the hypothalamus.
 The thalamus acts as a linkage between incoming pathways from the peripheral nervous system as well as the optical nerve (though it does not receive input from the olfactory nerve) to the cerebral hemispheres.
 Previously it was considered only a "relay station", but it is engaged in the sorting of information that will reach cerebral hemispheres (neocortex).

 Apart from its function of sorting information from the periphery, the thalamus also connects the cerebellum and basal ganglia with the cerebrum.
-In common with the aforementioned reticular system the thalamus is involved in wakefullness and consciousness, such as though the SCN.
+In common with the aforementioned reticular system the thalamus is involved in wakefulness and consciousness, such as though the SCN.

 The hypothalamus engages in functions of a number of primitive emotions or feelings such as hunger, thirst and maternal bonding.
 This is regulated partly through control of secretion of hormones from the pituitary gland.
 Additionally the hypothalamus plays a role in motivation and many other behaviors of the individual.